2.2. State Transition

 #3

-: although Python is a dynamically-typed language, it allows you to indicate the type of a variable or a function using typing (since Python 3.5).
+: although Python is a dynamically-typed language, it allows you to indicate the type of a variable or a function using (since Python 3.5).